sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 | metrics-refresh-interval |      |
 -------------|------
 description  | Interval at which Sensu should refresh metrics.
 In hours, minutes, seconds, or a combination &mdash; for example, `5m`, `1m30s`, and `1h10m30s` are all valid values.{{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the `metrics-refresh-interval` flag in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the `metrics-refresh-interval` configuration option in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}
 type         | String
 default      | `1m`